raaalphhh/machine-learning-table-queueing-system/README.md

 Place them inside the dnn_model/ folder.

-▶️ Run the System
+▶️ Running the System
-Use your terminal or command prompt:

-bash
-Copy code
+🧩 Option 1: Use a Sample Video (Prototype Mode) python main.py

+By default, the code uses the eatery5.mp4 file as input.

-python main.py
+🧩 Option 2: Use a Custom Video python main.py --video path/to/your/video.mp4

+🧩 Option 3: Use a Live Camera Feed (Optional Enhancement)

-If you want to use a different video:
+If you want to use a webcam or CCTV instead of a saved video, modify this line in main.py:

-bash
-Copy code
-python main.py --video path/to/your/video.mp4
+cap = cv2.VideoCapture(0)  # Use 0 for default webcam

+⚠️ Only a few minor code edits are needed — the detection logic remains the same.

 🔬 Example Applications